egrund/Self-Play_DQN_Project/README.md

  [Eosandra Grund](https://github.com/egrund/) and [Fabian Kirsch](https://github.com/Kirschberg32/)
 The project was created using Python 3.10.8.
 The package requirements can be found in [requirements.txt](requirements.txt).
 It is our final project for the course 'Implementing Artificial Neural Networks in Tensorflow' given in the winter semester 22/23 at Osnabrück University.

-We trained DQN agents to play TikTakToe and ConnectFour using self-play.
+We trained DQN agents to play Tic-Tac-Toe and Connect Four using self-play.
 And then used them as a base for an adapting agent that creates a more balanced game and hopefully a better playing experience.
 The adapting agents where created by changing the action decions formula in the method action_choice of Agent.

 # Results:
 As you can see in the following plots, our agents learned well.